technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-08/Lab 8 – Assigning Compliance Roles and exploring Microsoft Purview portal_v10July2025.md

 template and create a new branding template, that will be assigned to one of the pilot users.
 The pilot users will then test the OME functionality with their accounts.

+**Important Note**: Please verify the command against the provided screenshot before executing it.

 ### Task 1 – Verifying Azure RMS functionality